- »Teaching & Learning

 Key Stage 4

-Students can study Design and Technology with five different routes or Food and Nutrition.
+Students can study Design and Technology with four different routes, or Food and Nutrition.

 The five main Design and technology routes are:

-- Smart Product Design with Electronics - Level 2 (GCSE Equivalent)*
+- Systems and Control (Electronics) - Level 2 (GCSE Equivalent)*

 - Engineering in Manufacture - Level 2 (GCSE Equivalent)*